kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/06_More_Components.md

 }
 ```

-To play nice with the compiler and its never-ending quest for `null`-safety, our usage site in `App.kt`, replacing the previous snippet, looks like this:
+To play nice with the compiler and its never-ending quest for `null`-safety, our usage site in `App.kt`, replacing the previous snippet, looks like this – replacing the previous `styledDiv` that contained the video player:

 ```kotlin
 state.currentVideo?.let { currentVideo ->